RamWire/NinaSelectionView/README.md

 _ninaSelectionView.shadowEffect = YES;
 _ninaSelectionView.shadowAlpha = 0.4;
 ```
-* If you wanna change buttons frame(column,width,height) or view frame,you can go to UIParameter.h to change them.
+* If you wanna change buttons' parameters(column,width,height) or view frame,you can go to UIParameter.h to change them.

 ## FeedBack
 * If you find bugs in this project or any suggestions,hope you can give me feedback by issues or Email me to zhaogengda@126.com.